jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 This file requires one line containing two things: a series of five numbers corresponding to the time we want the task to run, and the path to the shell script we just wrote.

 The numbers come in this order: minutes, hours (in 24-hour format), days of month, months, days of week.
-Anything not used is replaced by an asterisk (*).
 For example, October 21 at 4:29 pm (i.e. 10/21 at 16:29) is:

 <pre>29 16 21 10 *</pre>